AlibabaCloudDocs/hologram/intl.en-US/Hologres SQL/DDL/TABLE/ALTER TABLE.md

 ## Manage the default values of fields

-You can execute the ALTER TABLE statement to manage the default values of fields in a table.
+You can execute the ALTER TABLE statement to manage the default values of fields in a table that is created in Hologres V0.9.23 or later.
+Specifically, you can use the following syntax:

 -   Syntax